Glitches, missed opportunities and delays left the United States behind in testing for coronavirus

 A technical manufacturing problem, along with an initial decision to test only a narrow set of people and delays in expanding testing to other labs, gave the virus a head start to spread undetected – and helped perpetuate a false sense of security that leaves the United States dangerously behind.

-Today, 17 people are dead, and there are more than 300 known cases of the novel coronavirus in the United States – and undoubtedly many more cases that have not been detected.
+Nineteen people are dead, and there are more than 300 known cases of the novel coronavirus in the United States – and undoubtedly many more cases that have not been detected.

 In late December, when reports of a new virus causing mysterious pneumonia began to trickle out of Wuhan, China, public health experts went on high alert.
 One of the first needs was to develop a test so that governments across the world would have the ability to track the spread of the virus.